vitorsv1/portscanner/README.md

   - For specific port you can use "-p" or "--portrange"
 - $PORT
   - Use an specific number "8080" or range "50-500"

+## Credits
+Made for Hacker Technologies in Insper Computer Engineering Course